 Lastly, as we are living longer, many people have concerns about future care fees.
 A trust could help to prevent you from having to sell your home by ringfencing all or some of it by using a trust.
 Early advice here is critical.

 A trust can hold most types of assets, but typically assets would consist of property, cash, shares or other investments.
 Typically people create a trust during their lifetime to transfer cash or investments for the preferential tax efficiencies a trust can offer.
 When done through a Will, however, it’s usually all or a share of a person’s estate, or their share of the family home that is placed into trust with a nominated beneficiary receiving a life interest in the property.

 So what are the benefits of creating a trust through your Will?

-Using the example above, a trust through your Will creates an immediate post death interest, and the life tenant can then live in the property for their lifetime.
-If the life tenant is a surviving spouse there is no Inheritance Tax to pay when the trust is set up, as they would benefit from spousal exemption.
+Using the example above, a trust through your Will creates an immediate post-death interest, and the life tenant can then live in the property for their lifetime.
+If the life tenant is a surviving spouse there is no Inheritance Tax to pay when the trust is set up, as they would benefit from the spousal exemption.

 Other benefits are that there no ten-year anniversary charges, a significant saving when compared to creating a trust during your lifetime.
 Further, it offers flexibility should the life tenant decide to move or downsize.
 If the property is old, as long as the life tenant lives in the property as their principle private residence, it’s not subject to Capital Gains Tax.
 The trust could be used to purchase a new property, leaving the life tenant to use their share of the proceeds as they wish.